utopia-rise/fmod-gdextension/docs/src/doc/user-guide/2-initialization.md

 - "Memory Tracking": Enables detailed memory usage statistics.
 Increases memory footprint and impacts performance.
 See Studio::Bus::getMemoryUsage and Studio::EventInstance::getMemoryUsage for more information.
 Implies FMOD_INIT_MEMORY_TRACKING.
 - Default Listener count: set max listener count (should be between 1 and 8).
+- Should Load by Name: If true will load events and parameters by name instead of id when using fmod nodes.

 ![general-tab]